 Do I drop my child off or stay?
 TSC classes are designed so that children and their family members can all participate together.
 Unless there is a reason why you feel your child would do better without you there, we recommend that at least one family member be present and participate.

 Where are classes held?
-We offer TSC classes at three locations (locations may vary depending on session):
+We currently offer TSC classes at three locations (locations may vary depending on session):

 - Wild @ Art Studio in Five Points Area of Raleigh (across from Roanoke Park)

 My child has a younger sibling.
 Can I bring the baby?
 Yes!
 Siblings under two years can come with you free of charge.
-If the younger sibling need a “break,” you are welcome to take him/her into another area of the building and leave your TSC child with us in the circle.
+If the younger sibling need a “break,” you are encouraged to take him/her into another area of the building and leave your TSC child with us in the circle.

 Why should at least one family member attend class?
 TSC curriculum is designed so that children and adults are learning Spanish together.
 If you’re invested in learning Spanish, your child is more likely to be, too!
 In addition, because you’ll be learning alongside your child, practice will be easier outside of class.
 Take-home materials are provided and families are encouraged to carve out small pockets of time each day in which they can practice what they have learned in class.